 The reliability of all three approaches is dependent upon the quality of the data used in the development of the applicable valuation equations.
 The cost approach requires current and accurate estimates of cost data and accrued depreciation from all causes.
-In Nevada, this is generally obtained from the Marshall and Swift Publication Company.
-The advantage of the cost approach is that it is applicable to most improved properties.
+In Nevada, this is

 The income approach requires reliable income and expense data from the taxpayers, as well as objective evidence of the relationship between income and present value.
 If a representative income cannot be attributed or imputed to the subject property, then the income approach must be foregone.
-The income approach tends to reflect the behavior of investors and can be effective in the appraisal of properties that are purchased on the basis of their ability to generate income.
+The income approach tends to reflect the behavior of investors and can be effective in the appraisal of properties that are purchased based on their ability to generate income.

-The sales comparison approach depends on whether enough sales data exists from which to determine trends in a statistically valid manner.
+The comparative sales approach depends on whether enough sales data exists from which to determine trends in a statistically valid manner.
 This can be difficult in the case of special purpose properties where an insufficient number of comparable sold properties may exist.
-The sales comparison approach tends to be the most objective when adequate data on comparable properties that have been sold are available.
+The comparative sales approach tends to be the most objective when adequate data on comparable properties that have been sold are available.

-&lt;sup>4 IAAO, Property Assessment Valuation (Chicago, 1977), p.
+4 IAAO, Property Assessment Valuation (Chicago, 1977), p.
 204.